FREQUENTLY ASKED QUESTIONS (FAQS)

 - Kitchen on the Upper level

 - Unisex toilet on Upper level

 - Disabled toilet on Upper level

 Question – What’s the connection between the Aboyne Men’s Shed and the Community Shed.

 Answer – The Aboyne Men’s Shed is a Registered Charity: It owns the building.
 The Trustees of the AMS raised the funds for it and manage the project.
-The Shed was specifically built to be of benefit to the community and when it is up and running it will be operated specifically along those lines.
-Accordingly, the building will be known as the Aboyne and Mid Deeside Community Shed
+The Shed was specifically built to be of benefit to the community and is being operated specifically along those lines.
+Accordingly, the building is known as the Aboyne and Mid Deeside Community Shed

 Question – So who will run The Shed?

 Answer – Hopefully a good cross section of the community it’s built to serve.
 That is what the organising committee are working hard to achieve.
 An interim Aboyne Community Shed Operating Committee has been formed.
 This will develop and will eventually represent the Shed user groups.

 Question – Do you have to be a member of the AMS to use the workshop?